 The UChicago Distinction

 Students enjoy a host of distinctive classroom components.
-All instructional staff are experienced in facilitating discussions steeped in the Socratic Method.
+All instructional staff are experienced in facilitating discussions inspired by the Socratic Method.
 Small discussion sizes, typically 10-12 students, create the ideal setting for engaged learning and opportunities for equitable contribution.
 Seminar topics and teaching methodologies encourage the development of critical thinking skills.

 The Dimensions of Diversity Course is open to lifelong learners seeking to better understand our world and to professionals who wish to expand their global understanding of human difference to better lead and excel.

 This program meets twice a week.
-Lectures and panels will be hosted on Mondays from October 3 to December 5 from 6 to 7:30 p.m. via zoom.
-Discussion sessions, offered throughout the rest of the week, will be selected upon registration (for accepted students).
+Lectures and panels will be hosted on Mondays from from 6 to 7:30 p.m. via zoom.
+Discussion sessions, offered throughout the rest of the week, will be selected upon registration.
 Students will be able to choose from the following options:

 - Thursday, 11:00 a.m. - 12:00 p.m.

 All sessions will be hosted in the Central Time Zone via Zoom.